Key takeaways

 Yes.
 Per-speaker tracks (LiveKit subscribes per participant) plus per-speaker ASR is the only way to handle cross-talk reliably.
 A single mixed-down ASR collapses overlapping speech and hallucinates frequently.

-Which WebRTC SFU should I use?
+Which WebRTC SFU should you choose?

 LiveKit (Cloud or self-hosted) is the strongest 2026 default for AI agents and translation use cases.
 Daily, Twilio, Vonage and Agora all work; mediasoup or Janus self-hosted for full control.